dadipydideepak6304116855/System-Design/README.md

 Welcome to the **System Design Concepts** repository!

 This repository serves as a foundational guide and reference for understanding how to **design large-scale systems** like YouTube, Gmail, Netflix, and other real-world applications.
-It includes both **high-level architecture** and **low-level component details**, commonly discussed in technical interviews at companies like Google, Amazon, and other top tech firms.
+It includes both **high-level architecture** and **low-level component details**.

 ---